Cecilia Cole

 Cecilia Cole (née Rendall; 1921 – 2 July 2006) was a Gambian politician who was a Deputy Speaker of the National Assembly.

+Political career

 She was nominated to the Gambian parliament by President Yahya Jammeh in January 1997 and was the only female member of parliament in that legislature until 2002.
 She was also Deputy Speaker of Parliament during this period.

 Family

 Her son-in-law was bishop Solomon Tilewa Johnson.